PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/mqtt-connectivity.md

 #### MQTT Actor (Tasmota)

 To easily switch Tasmota devices on or off, there is a specific actor for this in CraftBeerPi.
 It just sends `on` or `off` to the specified topic.
-Use the `MQTT Actor (Tasmota)` if you want this behaviour.
+Use the `MQTT Actor (Tasmota)` if you want this behavior.

 #### MQTT Actor (Generic)